 - What is machine learning?

-- What is machine learning in advertising?
+- Tasks of machine learning in advertising

-- Benefits of machine learning advertising
+- How machine learning in programmatic improves advertising performance

 - To conclude: